 CLS 670 G; CLS 680 Clinical Practicum I and II.
 Students will participate in a number of experiential exercises in the affiliated hospital and laboratory sites.
 Rotations will include Clinical Microbiology, Clinical Chemistry, Immunohematology, Hematology and Coagulation, Immunology/Serology and Molecular Diagnostic testing.
 The clinical practicum experience will include specimen tracking, performance of routine analyses, demonstration of specialty testing, observation of automated instrumentation and management processes, including quality control and quality assurance activities.
-(9 credit per semester)
+(9); Prerequisite: Completion of all CLS 500 level courses.

 CLS690 G Clinical Correlations.
 Students will evaluate a series of case studies which integrate all disciplines of laboratory diagnostic medicine.
 The cases will require knowledge of laboratory test result normal, factors that affect the accuracy of laboratory test results, quality management principles, and the ability to integrate diverse information to arrive at a diagnosis, corrective action or quality improvement recommendation.
-(2)
+(2); Corequisite: CLS 680.